svtk/AtomicKotlinCourse/Introduction to Objects/Variable Argument Lists/Exercise 1/task.md

 ## Variable Argument Lists (#1)

-Attempt to compile a function that takes two `vararg` arguments, and see what error message you get.
+Attempt to compile a function that takes two `vararg` parameters, and see what error message you get.